-I joined Clover just as the branding guidelines had been finalized by Red Antler.
+I joined Clover just as the Red Antler agency had finalized the branding guidelines.
 The colorful branding was intended to stand out in the healthcare space, but they didn’t take into account many of the complexities of being a Medicare Advantage plan.
-Each year there is only a very small enrollment window for Medicare plans and we were rolling out this totally new “disruptive” brand, we needed to raise awareness of Clover clearly and quickly.
+Each year there is only a very short enrollment window for Medicare plans, and we were rolling out this new “disruptive” brand; we needed to raise awareness of Clover clearly and quickly.

-I identified quickly that initial brand awareness should focus on what exactly Clover was offering, which is not something that the agency’s simplified brand guideline had specified.
-I developed direct headlines, and successfully made the point that the text-only treatments the agency dictated were inadequate at the identifying the audience for this new brand.
-Soon I was in New Jersey, art directing a photoshoot with members and taking the opportunity to have conversations with them to better understand the member mindset.
+I immediately identified that initial brand awareness should focus on what Clover was offering, which is not something that the agency’s simplified brand guideline had specified.
+I developed direct headlines and successfully made the point that the text-only treatments the agency dictated were inadequate at identifying the audience for this new brand.
+Soon I was in New Jersey, art directing a photo shoot with members and taking the opportunity to have conversations with them to understand the member mindset better.

-To add to the challenge, most of the San Francisco/tech side of the startup were new to working in healthcare and unfamiliar with the highly-regulated field of Medicare plans and its particular 65+ audience.
-In my first month I read, highlit and came to understand all of the procedures and guidelines laid out by the Center for Medicare Services, and gained as much understanding of the process of enrollment I could from beneficiaries and the customer service leads on the New Jersey/plan side of the startup.
+To add to the challenge, most of the startup’s San Francisco/tech side was new to working in healthcare and unfamiliar with the highly-regulated field of Medicare plans and its particular 65+ audience.
+In my first month, I read, highlit and came to understand all of the procedures and guidelines laid out by the Center for Medicare Services.
+I also gained as much understanding of the process of enrollment I could from interviewing beneficiaries, and the customer service leads on the New Jersey/plan side of the startup.
 I helped develop the voice and tone guidelines, convinced the team we needed to hire a copywriter immediately, and then passed on as much knowledge as I could to her in record time.

 At Clover, we wanted as much as possible to eschew stock photos and clichés and to amplify our real members.
-I helped organize and art directed this first just-in-time photo shoot with beneficiaries, and used the opportunity to speak with them about their lives and to validate potential headlines and colors.
-I clipped and retouched the resulting selects for use on website, sell-in and provider collateral, member collateral, as well as a significant out-of-home campaign in the plan’s limited coverage area.
+I helped organize, and art directed this first just-in-time photoshoot with beneficiaries and used the opportunity to speak with them about their lives and validate potential headlines and colors.
+I clipped and retouched the resulting selects for use on the website, sell-in and provider collateral, member collateral, as well as a significant out-of-home campaign in the plan’s limited coverage area.

 Out of home advertising

-The out-of-home campaign was often mentioned by enrollees as something they had seen and remembered, and the brochures helped the field agents tremendously in answering questions about the plans (and establishing brand legitimacy) when they spoke with potential enrollees or their families.
+Enrollees often mentioned the out-of-home campaign as something they had seen and remembered.
+And the sales brochures helped the field agents tremendously answer questions about the plans and establish brand legitimacy when they spoke with potential enrollees or their families.

-One of the great things about being on-hand with the members at the photo shoot is I was able to have short interviews with them, learning a lot about who they were as well as how they felt about the brand‘s nascent messaging and colors.
-When tasked with designing a banner for a recruiting event, I was able to write effective and authentic copy using the information I gathered.
+One of the great things about being on-hand with the members at the photoshoot is I was able to have short interviews with them, learning a lot about who they were as well as how they felt about the brand’s nascent messaging and colors.
+When tasked with designing a banner for a recruiting event, I wrote effective and authentic copy using the information I gathered.

-Further research into Medicare beneficiaries provided not only the groundwork for persona-building but also a lot of insights for me personally: my time at Clover was a terrific education in both the complexities of healthcare and anti-ageism.
+Further research into Medicare beneficiaries provided the groundwork for persona-building and a lot of insights for me personally: my time at Clover was a terrific education in both the complexities of healthcare and anti-ageism.

 After Open Enrollment was over, I spent time refining the brand system’s typography and color palette for consistency and legibility.

-I also made a proposal for using beneficiary and provider testimonials, explored how we might use data visualization, and expanded workplace wellness and culture.
+I also proposed using beneficiary and provider testimonials, explored how we might use data visualization, and expanded workplace wellness and culture.
 Please drop me a note if you’re interested in talking through any of these projects.

 I worked closely with Owen throughout our intense open enrollment selling season.
 He pushes for perfection, but understands when tradeoffs need to be made to meet timelines and move quickly.